 The weather is getting colder and our daily activities are changing.
 This is the same for animals, and mostly for birds.
 Winter is coming day by day and this climate change is obviously affecting bird activities.
-You have the perfect chance now to join the winter birding festivals in Cornell Lab of Ornithology to watch the bird activities in winter!
+You have the perfect chance now to join the winter birding festivals at Cornell Lab of Ornithology to watch the bird activities in winter!

 Not everyone thinks that the most satisfying time of the year, to go out for a ride in nature with the purpose of watching birds are the freezing winter months.
-However, you can turn this disadvantage into a great opportunity to observe different bird species easier than at summer season and other season-specific, temporary visitors, while absorbing intense oxygen.
+However, you can turn this disadvantage into a great opportunity to observe different bird species easier than in the summer season and other season-specific, temporary visitors, while absorbing intense oxygen.

 Go backpacking with your binoculars, long-range super-telephoto zoom lensed camera, or video recorder to live this experiment at least once in your life and discover those cute new visitors and their species-specific behaviors!